 Most visitors are pleasantly surprised at how comfortable travel can be here in the heart of Amazonia.
-The airy, breezy ship and air-conditioned cabins mitigate the effects of even the hottest days, and visitors soon discover that insects and mosquitoes, far from being the torment they are imagined, are little or no problem at all.
+The airy, breezy ship and air-conditioned cabins mitigate the effects of even the hottest days, and visitors soon discover that insects and mosquitoes, far from being the torment they are imagined, are little problem.

-Excellent food and abundant creature comforts; excellent birding, mostly from small, quiet boats; one or two mornings on forest trails; mostly dry conditions with some rain possible.
+Excellent food and abundant creature comforts; excellent birding, mostly from small, quiet boats; one or two mornings on forest trails; rain possible, usually occurring during siesta time or at night.